EDR 505 Early Reading and Language Arts Success (PK-3) 3 CR*

 Clinical Practicum is an elective course that affords initial certification and MAT candidates the opportunity to tutor a struggling reader under the supervision of SHU faculty or certified personnel.
 Candidates learn how to administer a variety of informal literacy assessments, design an intervention plan that meets the diverse needs of each student, and are guided in the development of a professional case study report.
 Candidates acquire first-hand experience in learning how to design instructional routines for diverse populations while participating in shared self-reflection with their peers and SHU faculty.
 Following tutoring sessions, teacher candidates participate in collaborative problem-solving and shared self-reflection to discuss their practice.
 This course is for MAT or initial certification candidates only.
 Prerequisite: ED 413

-EDR 555 Clinical Experience II (School Clinic) 3 CH* ^
+EDR 555 Clinical Experience II (School Clinic) 3 CR * ^

 Students will be assigned to work with small groups of children in remedial education programs throughout the area.
 After school enrichment programs, literacy volunteers, mandatory summer programs and any approved initiatives sponsored by the public sector to promote literacy.
 Each student will be mentored and supervised by appropriate personnel.
 Prerequisite: CLSP Candidates who have completed EDR 550.
 Prerequisites: EDR 505, EDR 507, EDR 510 and EDR 540.